App & Browser Testing Made Easy

 4. CircleCI can be run on Docker, macOS, Windows, Linux VM, GPU, and Arm environments.

-5. This tool is also very easy to maintain when compared with Jenkins since it allows for automatic updates.
+5. This tool is also very easy to maintain compared to Jenkins since it allows automatic updates.

 5. Gitlab CI